MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/mde-govern.md

 [!INCLUDE [Banner for top of topics](includes/banner.md)]

-Microsoft Cloud App Security's [integration with Microsoft Defender for Endpoint](mde-integration.md) provides a seamless Shadow IT visibility and control solution.
-Our integration enable Cloud App Security administrators to block access of end users to cloud apps, by natively integrating Cloud App Security app governance controls with Microsoft Defender for Endpoints' network protection.
+The Microsoft Defender for Cloud Apps [integration with Microsoft Defender for Endpoint](mde-integration.md) provides a seamless Shadow IT visibility and control solution.
+Our integration enable Cloud App Security administrators to block access of end users to cloud apps, by natively integrating Defender for Cloud Apps app governance controls with Microsoft Defender for Endpoint' network protection.
 Alternatively, administrators can take a gentler approach of warning users when they access risky cloud apps.

 ## Prerequisites

-- Microsoft Cloud App Security license
+- Microsoft Defender for Cloud Apps license
 - Microsoft Defender for Endpoint license
 - Windows 10 version 1709 (OS Build 16299.1085 with KB4493441), Windows 10 version 1803 (OS Build 17134.704 with KB4493464), Windows 10 version 1809 (OS Build 17763.379 with KB4489899) or later Windows 10 and Windows 11 versions
 - Microsoft Defender Antivirus